 Funding to support both applied research and service provision is a critical aspect of professionals in the pharmaceutical and health sciences.
 Students in pharmaceutical and health sciences often complete their education with little formal training in grant writing beyond the investigator initiated R01.
 The course will discuss strategies for identifying appropriate funders and applying for support are instrumental to the initiation of new areas of study and service provision and the sustainability of ongoing public health programs.
 An understanding of the utility of various types of funders including local, state, and federal governments, foundations, and corporations provides a catalyst for diversifying funding sources.
 Students will attend weekly sessions presented in a lecture/workshop format.
 Sessions will be held in a computer laboratory to foster hands-on exploration of information resources.

-in the Clinical Research program and students' interests.
+The course will derive projects from the spectrum of topics covered in the Clinical Research program and students' interests.